liu-xb/RAM/README.md

 ```
 sh train_veri.sh
 ```
-The final model is "snapshot/veri-RAM-finetune_iter_60000.caffemodel".
+The final model is saved as "snapshot/veri-RAM-finetune_iter_60000.caffemodel".
 Our models on VeRi can be downloaded from [here](https://pan.baidu.com/s/17fnjp1fAvWNmIrF1wzkQqg).

 We provide a new caffe layer to sample mini-batch.
 Please refer to "prototxt/train_RAM.prototxt" for an example of usage.